-Monitoring VMware environments is performed using VMware API Web Services.
+Monitoring of VMware environments is performed using the VMware API Web Services.

-Depending on your VMware environment, the ServiceNav Box must be able to access these Web Services using https or authenticate directly.
+Depending on the VMware environment, the ServiceNav Box must be able to access these Web Services in https, and authenticate itself.

-In the case of one or more standalone ESX hosts, the information will be collected directly from the ESX host.
-In this case, create a local user on the ESX host with read-only rights, as shown here : Pre-requisite: configure a service account to monitor ESXi.
+In the case of one or more ESX hypervisors alone, the information will be collected directly on the ESX host.
+In this case, create a local user on the ESX host with read-only rights, as shown here : Prerequisite: configure a service account to monitor ESXi

-VMware datacenter monitoring via vCenter: Create a monitoring account VMware vCenter
+VMware datacenter monitoring through vCenter: create a monitoring account VMware vCenter

-Direct ESXi monitoring from the host: create a monitoring account : VMware
+Monitoring ESXi directly on the host: create a monitoring account : VMware

-Monitoring VMware environments is very thorough in ServiceNav.
-For this reason, we have produced host templates that allow you to deploy many services very quickly.
-These host templates are context dependent: vCenter or standalone ESX host.
+The monitoring of VMware environments is very advanced in ServiceNav.
+For this reason, we have produced device templates that allow you to deploy unitary services very quickly.
+These device templates depend on the context: vCenter or isolated ESX host.

 Monitoring via vCenter

 |System - VMware vCenter||Allows you to monitor the status of the datastores and alarms of a VMware vCenter.
 In the case of multiple datastores, configure a single service per datastore.|